wearenolte/lean-theme/docs/BLOCKS.md

 - **icon**: Icon to show in the admin, see this [cheatsheet](http://calebserna.com/dashicons-cheatsheet/) for available options.
 - **category**: The category in which to show the block in the admin.
 You can use the default categories or register your own in blocks.php.
 - **template_type**: The type of the template: atom, molecule or organism.
-- **description**: The template name, eg 'buttons/primary'.
+- **template_name**: The template name, eg 'buttons/primary'.

 The block title in the admin will be automatically set to the class name with spaces before capitilised letters, eg a class called `BigButton` would shows as `Big Button` in the editor.

 Note that when the block renders it will automatically pass all ACF fields for the block to the specificed template.
 Therefore you should give your ACF fields sensible names that can be also be used in the templates.
-Later in this section we will look at you can pre-process the fields before passing them to the template, as this will be necessary in some cases.
+Later in this section we will look at how you can pre-process the fields before passing them to the template, as this will be necessary in some cases.

 ### Additional Arguments
 The `do_registration` function also accepts the following optional arguments: